-CPT C-1 through C-7 Clinical - 14 credits
+CPT Clinical - 14 credits

-Note: This course may be broken down into smaller courses (CPT C-1 through CPT C-7) and offered along with the other courses or at the end of the program as dictated by the clinical site availability.
+Note: This course may be broken down into smaller courses and offered along with the other courses or at the end of the program as dictated by the clinical site availability.
 Course Objectives: Upon successful completion of this course, the student will be able to: learn hands-on experience in CPD; learn how to function in CPD; learn how to function with a team; learn different ways to perform in CPD; learn ways to monitor and measure inventory control in CPD; develop the precise way to wrap instruments in the envelope and square style, and become more engaged with placing instruments in peel packs with indicator tags.
 420 hours of instruction.